pkqbajng/CGFormer/README.md

 step 3.
 Refer to [train_and_eval.md](./docs/train_and_eval.md) for training and evaluation.

+step 4.
+Refer to [visualize.md](./visualize.md) for training and evaluation.

 ## Model Zoo

 We provide the pretrained weights on SemanticKITTI and KITTI360 datasets, reproduced with the released codebase.